popovicholeksij/GithubRepoReadmeReader/README.md

 ## Github repository readme file reader
+Application for reading Read.me files from every user's (for example Spotify) public GitHub repository and counting the 3(can be changed) most popular words that are longer than 4 letters.

 Rate limits:
 The primary rate limit for unauthenticated requests is 60 requests per hour.